Scalable and Efficient Neural Speech Coding: A Hybrid Design

 \subsubsection{Blending weights for the loss terms}

-Out of the two major reconstruction loss terms, MSE serves as the main loss for the end-to-end NWC system, while the mel-scaled loss prioritizes certain frequency bands over the others.
-In TABLE \ref{tab:ablation_loss} (a), the SNR reaches the highest when there is only the MSE term, which however, leads to the lowest PESQ score.
-By only keeping the mel-scaled loss term, the PESQ score is decent (4.23) while the sample-by-sample reconstruction is poor as suggested by the SNR value (0.16 dB).
-Similarly, in TABLE \ref{tab:ablation_loss} (b) where the input of the neural codec is the LPC residuals, MSE alone yields the highest SNR for the reconstruction of the LPC residual, which however, does not benefit the final synthesized signal even in terms of SNR.
-We choose the blending ratio of $10:1$, which consistently shows a good performance in all proposed models.
+Out of the two reconstruction loss terms, MSE serves as the main loss for the end-to-end NWC system, while the mel-scaled loss prioritizes certain frequency bands over the others. \zhenk{We perform ablation analysis on four blending ratio settings to analyze their effect on decoded speech's objective quality.
+We consider both system configurations: one with only the neural waveform codec (TABLE \ref{tab:ablation_loss} (a)) and the other one with both the neural waveform codec and collaboratively trained LPC module (TABLE \ref{tab:ablation_loss} (b).
+For TABLE \ref{tab:ablation_loss} (a), the target entropy for each sample in the neural codec is of $2.5$-bit, corresponding to a bitrate of $\frac{512-32}{16000*1024}*256*2.5\approx21.3$ kbps.
+The SNR reaches the highest when there is only the MSE term, while the PESQ score becomes the lowest.
+By only keeping the mel-scaled loss term, the PESQ score is decent (4.23), yet with a poor waveform reconstruction as suggested by the SNR value (0.16 dB).
+For TABLE \ref{tab:ablation_loss} (b), the target entropy for each LPC coefficient is of $5$-bit or $2.6$ kbps, and $3.5$-bit for each LPC residual sample or $29.9$ kbps.
+Similarly, even with the input of the neural codec being the LPC residuals, MSE alone yields the highest SNR for the reconstruction of the LPC residual, but it does not benefit the final synthesized signal even in terms of SNR.
+Note that we choose 128 quantization centroids for the high bitrate case, which is different from that of Model-III in TABLE \ref{tab:ob_comp} where 32 quantization centroids are employed.} For consistency's sake, we choose the blending ratio of $10:1$, which shows reasonably well numbers in all proposed models.